Puppies

 Guy holding lab puppy over his shoulder outside in the sun.

-Watch: Is Your Puppy Hiding a Giant Inside?
+Is Your Puppy Hiding A Giant Inside?

 Let’s be honest: sometimes the tiniest puppy turns into a couch-crushing beast, and the one with bear paws?
 He ends up lap-sized, after all.
 Just like the tale one of our team members shared about adopting her rescue dog, Daisy.